Ukdav/Implementing-A-Wordpress-Web-Solution/README.md

 ![lsblk2](https://github.com/Ukdav/Implementing-A-Wordpress-Web-Solution/assets/139593350/42ed8970-0da8-4264-ac3a-57d63c38a54c)

-* Our logical volumes are ready to be used as filesystems for storing application and log data.
+**Our logical volumes are ready to be used as filesystems for storing application and log data**

 * Creating filesystems on both logical volumes